openbmc/phosphor-bmc-code-mgmt/common/README.md

 Device-specific class members can be added to implement the code update flow for different devices.

+## Example Code

+To understand the control flow, consider looking at 'ExampleDevice' and 'ExampleCodeUpdater'.

+They implement a complete device-specific code updater, for the example device, which is a nonexistent device used only for examples and testing.

+It implements everything expected of a device-specific code updater and can be used as a starting point.

 ## PLDM Package Parser

 The PackageParser in the pldm directory currently references a following